 Tell us a little bit about yourself and your entrepreneurial journey.

-My entrepreneurial journey started as an accidental, work at home Mom in 1980.
-I had been employed for several years as an assistant art director for a major industrial corporation in Vermont and in July of that year, gave birth to my first daughter.
-During my maternity leave I was told that my position was no longer needed, but … would I consider freelancing.
+My entrepreneurial journey started by accident in 1980.
+I had been employed for several years as an assistant art director for a major industrial corporation in Vermont and in July of that year, I gave birth to my first daughter.
+During my maternity leave I was told that my position was no longer needed, but, would I consider freelancing?
 I did and that turned out to be one of the best turning points in my career!

-The freelance business took off and within 2 years had become a full service advertising/design agency employing a staff of five plus contracting with dozens of specialists for product and location photography, video for television and training, copywriting, models, voiceovers, trade show displays, etc. Our clients were the top businesses in Vermont's northeast kingdom: banks, hospitals, manufacturers, car dealerships, travel agencies, TV stations, schools and the Department of Agriculture.
+The freelance business took off and within two years, I had become a full-service advertising and design agency employing a staff of five; plus I contracted with dozens of specialists for product and location photography, videographers, trainers, copywriters, models, voice-over artists, and so on.
+Our clients were the top businesses in Vermont’s northeast kingdom: banks, hospitals, manufacturers, car dealerships, travel agencies, TV stations, schools and the Department of Agriculture.

 My plan was to represent myself and other artists and eventually join the potentially lucrative field of art licensing.
 However, the Universe had other plans.
 My personal life was not in alignment with my career and after a couple of years of struggling to make it all run smoothly, my marriage ended and I had to downsize the agency, close the gallery and learn how to live with joint custody of our daughter.